 The Past Is A Tattooed Sailor, Old Red Lion Theatre, Islington, 2 Aug - 27 Aug

-Paul will be appearing as Matthew in this new play about class, thwarted love, family destruction and the upper-class dependence on money.
+Paul plays Matthew in this new play about class, thwarted love, family destruction and the upper-class dependence on money.
 Written by Simon Blow, directed by Jeffrey Mayhew.

 Treasure, Finborough Theatre, London